-Lenders are going to request a number of documents from mortgage loan applicants.
+Lenders are going to request a lot of documents from mortgage loan applicants.

 Any additional income.
 Pension, Social Security, alimony, dividends, and the like all count.

 Debts.
-The debt-to-income ratio weighs heavily, so list all monthly debt payments, each creditor’s name and address, account numbers, loan balances, and minimum payment amounts.
+Your debt-to-income ratio matters greatly, so list all monthly debt payments, each creditor’s name and address, account numbers, loan balances, and minimum payment amounts.

 Gift letter.
-If an applicant is receiving money from a family member or another person to put toward the house, the lender will request a gift letter and proof of that funding in the applicant’s account.
+If you’ve received money from a family member or another person to put toward the house, the lender will request a gift letter for the mortgage and proof of that funding in your account.

 Rent payments.
 Renters will likely need to show evidence of payments for the past 12 months and give contact information for landlords for two years.